tylergraham117/tylergraham-site/content/Notes/00 - Inbox/you don't need squarespace to make a personal website.md

   - status/scratch📝
   - status/boat🚤
 ---
-# you don't need squarespace to make a personal website
+# you don't need Squarespace to make a personal website